ffyu/Kaggle-Prudential-Life-Insurance-Assesment/README.md

 5) one-hot-encoding for 'Product_Info_2', 'Product_Info_2_char', 'Product_Info_2_num'

-6) encode all the categorical features with the out-of-fold mean of the target values
+6) encode all the categorical features with the out-of-fold mean of the target

 The final submission is composed of two seperate models with slightly different paramters.
 The model weights are 2 and 1 for two models respectively.
-One extra step is added after the model training results to find the optimal splits to map the raw regression results to the oridinal risk measures.
+One extra step is added after the model training to find the optimal splits, in order to map the raw regression results to the oridinal risk measures.

 **Second, the ideas to complete a competition in a short time (coming soon).**